LiamCPinchbeck/liamcpinchbeck.github.io/_posts/2025-01-28-rejection-sampling.md

 1. Generate samples from a gaussian that is >= ARGUS for input values
 2. Sample the same number of uniformly distributed values between 0 and 1.
-3. If the proposal distributions probability times the uniform sample is $$\leq$$ to the ARGUS pdf value at for that input accept it.
+3. If the proposal distributions probability times the uniform sample is $$\leq$$ to the ARGUS pdf value for that input, accept it.
 If not, reject it.
     - This equivalent to accepting a sample with the probability $$PDF(x)/Proposal(x)$$.
 More on this in the math-y introduction

 Here's a GIF showing the process.